alkampfergit/personal-blog/codewrecks/content/post/old/2010/08/nhibernate-query-only-properties-and-many-to-one.md

 insert="false" update="false" />
 {{< / highlight >}}

-Now I can use the NickName property if I need to filter for some property of NickName (ES, NickName.Name == â€œxxxâ€) but I use the NickNameId property to filter for owner NickName.
+Now I can use the NickName property if I need to filter for some property of NickName (ES, NickName.Name == *xxx*) but I use the NickNameId property to filter for owner NickName.
 This will produce the query.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2010/08/image4.png "image")](http://nhprof.com/)